b-harvest/cosmos-sdk/x/farming/spec/02_state.md

 }
 ```

+## Base Plan

+A base plan is the simplest and most common plan type, which just stores all requisite fields directly in a struct.

 ```go
 // BasePlan defines a base plan type.
 It contains all the necessary fields
 // for basic farming plan functionality.
 Any custom farming plan type should extend this